kpwn/yalu102/README.md

 A "work in progress" iOS jailbreak for 64-bit devices created by [qwertyoruiopz](https://twitter.com/qwertyoruiopz) and [marcograssi](marcograss).

+This version of yalu uses the same underlying code, however features a new ui and app icon.

 Please use the "Issues" tab for **code related** issues only.
 If you need support please search on [/r/jailbreak](https://reddit.com/r/jailbreak) before posting a question there.

 ## Supported Devices and iOS versions